SDU-Semester-Project-2/Heatington/docs/Heatington/Controllers/CsvController.md

 ## Remarks

-While the `CsvDataSource` class is intended to offer a concrete manner for handling CSV data in the application, it's worth to mention that its ability to write data is not implemented.
+While the `CsvController` class is intended to offer a concrete manner for handling CSV data in the application, it's worth to mention that its ability to write data is not implemented.
 Depending on future development decisions, this feature could potentially remain so.
 The future of object creation and modification may also leverage design patterns such as the Factory or Builder.